cf-toolsuite/cf-butler/README.md

 ```
 GET /snapshot/detail/ai/dormant/{daysSinceLastUpdate}
 ```
 > Provides a list of dormant application instances.
-An application instance is considered dormant when either an `audit.app.update` or `audit.app.restage` event has occurred greater than or equal to `daysSinceLastUpdate` from now.
+An application instance is considered dormant when the last occasion or either an `audit.app.update` or `audit.app.restage` event was `daysSinceLastUpdate` or longer from the time of request.

 ```
 GET /snapshot/detail/users